-It’s a pleasant enough OS to use, with useful options such as switching between different grid layouts and having or not having an app drawer.
+The current version of EMUI, 9.1, is a pleasant enough OS to use, with useful options such as switching between different grid layouts and having or not having an app drawer.
 Huawei does load lots of its own apps that you’ll likely not want to use, but that’s about the only downside.

 Considering the fallout from Huawei’s run-in with the US government, it's not clear how it will impact the launch of the Huawei Mate 30 and the features the company can include.
 But the Mate 30 could turn out to be a fantastic smartphone based on its rumored features and a formidable Galaxy Note 10 rival.
 Stay tuned for more info as we get closer to launch.